DFennec/DFennec.github.io/README.md

 # Portfolio

-This is my portfolio page to showcase my projects, have a place to store my CV.
+This is my portfolio page to showcase my projects, and to have a place to store my CV.